jmcrego/BiSync/README.md

 * Clone this repository into a machine with an available web browser to run the client (bisync.html).
 * Clone this repository into a machine to run the server (bisync.py).
+  - only if client and server are run in different machines
 * Download available BiSync models into the machine where the server will run:
   - <a href="https://drive.google.com/file/d/1UlX82eprW3dT8WrZDr7dkn_ACrAdW9vl/view?usp=share_link" target="_blank">ct2_en-fr_int8.tgz</a>
 * Uncompress the .tgz file: